Problem of points: Pascal and Fermat

-The problem arose again around 1654 when Chevalier de Méré posed it to Blaise Pascal.
+The problem arose again around 1654 when the Chevalier de Méré, Antoine Gombaud posed it to Blaise Pascal.
 Pascal discussed the problem in his ongoing correspondence with Pierre de Fermat.
 Through this discussion, Pascal and Fermat not only provided a convincing, self-consistent solution to this problem, but also developed concepts that are still fundamental to probability theory.

 The starting insight for Pascal and Fermat was that the division should not depend so much on the history of the part of the interrupted game that actually took place, as on the possible ways the game might have continued, were it not interrupted.
 It is intuitively clear that a player with a 7–5 lead in a game to 10 has the same chance of eventually winning as a player with a 17–15 lead in a game to 20, and Pascal and Fermat therefore thought that interruption in either of the two situations ought to lead to the same division of the stakes.
 In other words, what is important is not the number of rounds each player has won so far, but the number of rounds each player still needs to win in order to achieve overall victory.

 Fermat now reasoned thus: If one player needs $r$ more rounds to win and the other needs $s$, the game will surely have been won by someone after $r+s-1$ additional rounds.
 Therefore, imagine that the players were to play $r+s-1$ more rounds; in total these rounds have $2^{r+s-1}$ different possible outcomes.
 In some of these possible futures the game will actually have been decided in fewer than $r+s-1$ rounds, but it does no harm to imagine the players continuing to play with no purpose.
 Considering only equally long futures has the advantage that one easily convinces oneself that each of the $2^{r+s-1}$ possibilities is equally likely.
 Fermat was thus able to compute the odds for each player to win, simply by writing down a table of all $2^{r+s-1}$ possible continuations and counting how many of them would lead to each player winning.
 Fermat now considered it obviously fair to divide the stakes in proportion to those odds.